checocadena/checocadena.github.io/Documentation.md

     const delay = new Tone.FeedbackDelay("8n", 0.5).connect(filter);

 ```
+- Also really struggled with ES6 modules and the import statement for a while.
+Getting the orbit controls inside was a nightmare.
+One bug to note here is that I couldn't get the raycaster to change the color of the shapes as was initially planned.
+Here you can see the size of the boundary cube, an array of herz values for the major pentatonic scale, and the four audio effects that all notes go through
 ```jsx
     function initAudioContext() {
       Tone.start();
     }
     document.addEventListener('click', initAudioContext);
     function manageAudioContext() {
       if (!audioContext) {
         try {